philschanely/course-web2/src/pages/activities/project-4.md

 Make any adjustments to your mockup based on feedback from your instructor.

 Create the simplest, semantic markup you need in order to begin to build out your design using HTML and CSS.
+Begin to implement BEM carefully.
 Follow the same process you have with previous projects for this deliverable.

 ***Ensure your work is complete in Codio and updated in Figma (as needed) by the deadline.***